Analog cosmological reheating in an ultracold Bose gas: Introduction

 Analog models of gravity build on emergent curved spacetimes for low-energy excitations on top of \glspl{bec} or other systems~\cite{Barcelo2011}.
 These can be generated, for instance, by modulating trapping potentials or interactions, allowing one to simulate cosmological particle production during inflation~\cite{Fedichev:2003bv,Fischer:2004bf,Jain:2007gg}.
 The mapping to an emergent expanding spacetime is, however, valid only for linear excitations, and incorporating non-linear effects into this framework, which are crucial for post-inflationary reheating dynamics and responsible for thermalization, can be challenging.
 Nonetheless, several experimental setups have been proposed for simulating post-inflationary dynamics in Bose gases~\cite{neuenhahn2012localized,Neuenhahn:2012dz,Posazhennikova:2016nut,Zache:2017dnz, Robertson:2018gwi}.
 Besides these theoretical proposals, preheating-like dynamics has recently been observed in experiments with a ring-shaped condensate after rapidly expanding the trap~\cite{Eckel:2017uqx}.
-In our setup, the inflaton field oscillating around the minimum of its potential~\cite{Kofman:1997yn} is mimicked in a Bose gas by modulating the atomic interaction, inducing a preheating-like parametric amplification of sound waves on top of the \gls{bec}.
+In our setup, a preheating-like parametric amplification of sound waves on top of the \gls{bec} is induced by modulating the atomic interaction, which mimics the oscillations of the inflaton field around the minimum of its potential~\cite{Kofman:1997yn}.
 Parametric instabilities in Bose gases have been studied extensively in the literature~\cite{ Staliunas2002,Engels:2007zz,PhysRevA.81.053627,PhysRevA.84.013618,Jaskula:2012ab,PhysRevX.9.011052} and the concept has evolved into a promising tool for state preparation~\cite{Zhang2020}.
 Going beyond the well-understood linear regime of parametric resonance, our main focus is geared towards the non-linear stages of the dynamics, involving a secondary amplification of excitations~\cite{Kofman:1997yn,Berges:2002cz,Zache:2017dnz} that herald the development of turbulence~\cite{Micha:2004bv}.